 Over the past few years we have built up fantastic relationships with a host of community-organisations such as:

 Our partners contribute to the programme by giving talks about their work, running practice-based workshops and hosting the community-based research projects which form the basis of the dissertation.

-What one thing is affecting creative health right now that students should be aware of?
+What one thing is affecting creative health that students should be aware of?

-The COVID-19 pandemic has highlighted significant inequalities where the poorest members of society, have been adversely and disproportionately affected by coronavirus.
+The COVID-19 pandemic highlighted significant inequalities where the poorest members of society, were adversely and disproportionately affected by coronavirus.
 It has never been timelier to consider how we tackle health inequalities and creative approaches to health provide an innovative solution to help tackle the social determinants of health.